j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 - **MacOS**:
   - Gui includes custom hotkeys, but these are disabled for Mac systems.
 Reason is Python libraries used for gui and hotkeys (``tkinter`` & ``pynput`` respectively) don't work together.
+Bot can also be run without gui by using ``-no-gui`` command line argument.
   - Mac uses ``16:10`` aspect ratio as a baseline and lacks the support for recommended ``16:9`` resolutions.
-Again, this can probably be fixed by using the tricks explained above in resolution section, but it's a lot of work.
+Again, this can probably be fixed by using the tricks explained above in resolution section, but it's a cumbersome task.

 - **Linux/Unix** has not been tested.